vddrift/dig-ts/README.md

 ```

 ## Putting it all together
-Here's a more complex example, using the example data above, combining many of the features above.
+Here's a more complex example, using the example data above, combining several methods.
 ```typescript
 import { dig, last } from 'dig-ts';